 - Prepare pie crust and line 9 inch pan.
 While preparing the rest of the ingredients, keep the crust in the fridge so that it remains chilled.

 - Peel and core apples and cut into eighths.
 Mix with lemon juice if your apples are not tart.

-- Put sugar, water, and salt in large pan and cover on low-medium heat until sugar dissolves
+- In a medium or large pan, mix sugar, water, and salt and cover on low-medium heat until sugar dissolves

 - Drop apple pieces into sugar syrup to cover the bottom of the pan and cook until tender.
 Leave the cover of the pan on while the apples cook.

-- Remove apples onto flat tray and continue until all apples are cooked.
+- Remove cooked apples onto flat tray and continue until all apples are cooked.

-- Bake for 15 minutes and then reduce oven to 400 degrees F and bake for 25 more minutes
+- Bake for 15 minutes and then reduce oven to 400°F and bake for 25 – 30 more minutes